One of the greatest challenges missionaries face isn’t the mission field …

 3. Increment donation amounts.

-Maybe you worry this will prevent a wealthy donor from giving you a huge gift.
-If a person is willing to give that much, he’s not going to let incremented amounts get in the way.
+Maybe you worry that asking for certain amounts will prevent a wealthy donor from giving you a huge gift.
+If a person is willing to give that much, he or she is not going to let incremented amounts get in the way.

-People like to be told what to do.
-That’s why marketing is full of calls-to-action.
+People like to be told what to do which is why marketing is full of calls-to-action.
 In my experience, tiers of $25, $50, and $100 work best.
-Amounts above that are for heavy hitters, and you’ll usually leverage these types of gifts in person anyways.
+Amounts above that are for anchor donors, and you’ll often leverage these types of gifts in person anyways.

-Telling me you need $3,000 a month doesn’t do anything.
-That number is too high and generic for me to take action.
+Telling me you need $3,000 a month doesn’t help.
+That number is too high and generic for a donor to take action.
 I’ll feel like a cheapskate if I give just $10, but excessive if I give you $1,000.
-So guess what?
-I probably won’t do anything.
+Then I probably won’t do anything.